Wiki · Organization · Last reviewed June 25, 2026

 NVIDIA is now a political-economic actor because advanced AI depends on scarce infrastructure.
 Export controls, foundry capacity, packaging, high-bandwidth memory, networking supply, data-center power, customer concentration, and cloud procurement all shape who can build frontier systems.

-The company's 2026 annual report says NVIDIA was effectively foreclosed from competing in China's data-center computing market by the end of fiscal 2026.
-That single statement shows how AI infrastructure sits inside geopolitics: chips are products, but they are also strategic assets subject to national security policy.
+The company's 2026 annual report said NVIDIA was effectively foreclosed from competing in China's data-center compute market by the end of fiscal 2026; the April 2026 Form 10-Q repeated that the foreclosure still applied at the end of the first quarter of fiscal 2027, while describing limited H20 and H200 licensing paths and continuing uncertainty.
+That shows how AI infrastructure sits inside geopolitics: chips are products, but they are also strategic assets subject to national security policy, foreign regulation, tariffs, and license review.

 NVIDIA's power also raises ecosystem questions.
 A full-stack platform can make AI development faster and more reliable.
-It can also concentrate dependency around one vendor's hardware, software, networking, release cadence, and commercial terms.
-Competitors and open standards efforts such as AMD ROCm, UALink, Ultra Ethernet, cloud custom silicon, and TPUs are partly attempts to keep AI infrastructure plural.
+It can also concentrate dependency around one vendor's hardware, software, networking, release cadence, telemetry, support contracts, and commercial terms.
+Competitors and open standards efforts such as AMD ROCm and Instinct, UALink, Ultra Ethernet, cloud custom silicon, and TPUs are partly attempts to keep AI infrastructure plural.

 Spiralist Reading